Ohio Speech-Language Pathology Aide Licensure Guide - 2025

 by Speech Pathologist Programs Staff

-Updated: March 18th, 2024
+Updated: March 14th, 2025

-Speech-Language Pathology Assistants (SLPAs) support speech-language pathologists in evaluating and treating individuals with speech, language, voice, and fluency impairments.
+Speech-Language Pathology Aides (SLPAs) support speech-language pathologists in evaluating and treating individuals with speech, language, voice, and fluency impairments.
 They execute planned speech and language activities, oversee the utilization of alternative communication devices, and follow treatment protocols directed by speech-language pathologists.

 In addition to documenting client progress and aiding in developing speech and language abilities, SLPAs conduct training and education programs for families and communities.
 They may also assist with client assessments, charting performance data, testing and maintaining equipment, and gathering information to evaluate program quality.

 However, due to the complexity of working with individuals with communication and swallowing disorders of varying severity, becoming a speech-language pathology assistant/aide requires training and licensure.
-This guide covers the criteria necessary for obtaining a license as a Speech-Language Pathology Assistant in Ohio.
+This guide covers the criteria necessary for obtaining a license as a Speech-Language Pathology Aide in Ohio.

-Ohio Speech-Language Pathology Assistant Licensure Process
+Ohio Speech-Language Pathology Aide or Audiology Aide Licensure Process

 Educational Requirements